Ryanderson94/Project_3/README.md

 When it comes to the booking interface, we have not re-invented the wheel.
 Leveraging Streamlit, a user can simply log in to our App, search the city they would like to visit, enter their check in and check out dates, indicate the number of guests and number of rooms, and let the Booking.com API perform the heavy lifting.
 Users are then presented with a list of hotels, sorted by popularity, from which they can select.
 The dropdown not only lists the name of the hotel, but also the total cost of their stay and average cost per night for easy comparison.
 Once the user is satisfied with their selection, the following step is to enter your personal wallet address and purchase!

-On the back-end, a RapidAPI call is made to pull real-time hotel information within the parameters of a screening, which include: locations, prices, dates, popularity, hotel operators, and more. the platform loads the saved contract data (ABI file) and smart contract address that deployed the contract.
+On the back-end, a RapidAPI call is made to pull real-time hotel information within the parameters of a screening, which include: locations, prices, dates, popularity, hotel operators, and more.
+The platform loads the saved contract data (ABI file) and smart contract address that deployed the contract.
 This allows for the back-end to interact with the front-end application, which leverages an instance of web3.py for communication to the Blockchain smart contract.

 **Please refer to the link and images for furhter detail:**
 [Hotel Reservation App](https://github.com/Ryanderson94/Project_3/blob/main/hotel_reservation_app.py)